On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Introduction

+The paper \cite{Ver-mn} was based on the MSc project by the author on the topic suggested by Professor A.D.~Solovyev.
+The ultimate goal of that time -- to estimate rates of convergence for Erlang--Sevastyanov systems -- was partially realised only recently \cite{Ver-QS} where a polynomial convergence for such systems with finitely or infinitely many servers has been established under certain assumptions on the intensities; a bit earlier in \cite{Ver-Kelb} exponential rate was proved under more severe than in \cite{Ver-QS} assumptions.
+The problem of evaluating convergence rates without assuming anything about intensities apparently remains open.
+At the same time, neither in \cite{Sevastyanov}, nor in \cite{Ver-mn} existence of intensities was assumed.
 Note that there are also general results about exponential or polynomial convergence for Markov processes and for {\em regeneration} processes to stationarity under the assumption of appropriate exponential or polynomial recurrence along with a ``local mixing'' or regeneration \cite{Asmussen, Borovkov, Kalashnikov, Kalashnikov2, menshikov95, Thorisson}, et al. So far, none of these general results cover directly the particular Erlang--Sevastyanov type systems and their convergence rates and especially the setting with a ``more general'' dependence of \(\lambda(\cdot)\) of the ``whole state'' of the process.
-In any case, the setting under consideration in this paper is not covered by earlier results, including those from \cite{Ver-QS}.
-On the other hand, close results for single--server systems were recently studied in \cite{Ver-ait} and \cite{zv-mprf} and some ideas from the latter two articles will be used in the sequel.
-For simplicity of presentation, we study only intensities of service \(h(t)\) (see below) only depending on the elapsed time \(t\) of this service.
-However, the point is that a much more general dependence of \(h(\cdot)\) on all other coordinates of the process is possible and the result follows practically from the same calculus without changes; this will be addressed in a further work (or, indeed, in further versions of this preprint).
+In any case, the results proposed below do not follow from earlier results, including those from \cite{Ver-QS}.
+On the other hand, close results for single--server systems were recently studied in \cite{Ver-ait, Ver_arxiv2016, zv-mprf}, and some ideas from the latter articles will be used in the sequel.
+A general dependence of intensity of service \(h(\cdot)\) on all coordinates of the process (assuming that the description of this process makes it Markov) is allowed.
+Initially, the result of this paper was announced in \cite{Ver_arxiv2015}.
+The literature in the references is by all means not complete; more references can be found in \cite{Ver-QS}.

-The paper consists of three sections: Introduction; Main result; Proof of main result.
+The paper consists of Introduction, Main result, Proof of main result.